Quick Facts

 Transportation:

-Pellston Regional Airport of Emmet County is served by Delta Air Line.
+Pellston Regional Airport of Emmet County is served by Delta Air Lines and United Airlines with direct flights to Detroit and Chicago.
 Indian Trails offers service out of Petoskey.
 Rental cars are available.
-Air strips for non-commercial planes are located at Boyne Mountain and in Boyne City and Harbor Springs.
+Air strips for non-commercial planes are located at Boyne Mountain (private air strip) and in Boyne City and Harbor Springs.
+Just one and half hours away is Cherry Capital Airport in Traverse City that services 20 cities with nonstop flights.

 Boyne Mountain Airstrip: 231.549.6000